ryanbrosnahan/Spring-2013/CSSeniorSeminar/Resume.md

 Self-Proprietor |
 September 2012 - Present

- - Given me experience with Quixby, I have been approached by several startups seeking advice on how to build and grow their incubating company
+ - Given my experience with Quixby, I have been approached by several startups seeking advice on how to build and grow their incubating company
  - Clients have ranged from an integrated circuit manufacturer to an alcohol distillery
  - This is mostly a weekend hobby.
 For those companies that I have helped, it's meant the difference between and idea and a dream